-- 3.1.5 Course providers are responsible to provide quality training to participants.
+- (ii) Every course should be customised to meet the specific needs of salespersons in their professional development.
+Course providers should not dilute the course content of professional competencies by bundling such contents with that of generic competencies subjects. - (iii) Course providers should adopt a holistic approach and develop useful and comprehensive courses.
+The course objectives should be clearly defined and comprehensive to the target group of participants, with specific learning outcomes. - (iv) Course providers are responsible for providing quality training to participants.
 CPD trainers are expected to have the necessary knowledge and conduct the lessons effectively and competently to enhance participants' learning outcomes.
-Each course provider shall have an adequate number of trainers and proper scheduling before conducting a course so that training quality is not compromised. - 3.1.6 Course providers are required to produce their own training materials.
-If the training materials contain materials taken from elsewhere, e.g. slides replicated from the slides belonging to another entity, providers must seek the approval of the entity and acknowledge the source of information in their course materials.
-They must not reproduce materials wholesale taken from some other entity as this infringes on copyright.
-It is also the responsibility of course providers to ensure accuracy of training materials and maintain quality of the course. - 3.2 As set out in the Professional Competencies reference guide (see Annex A), courses should be developed according to knowledge areas essential to the conduct of estate agency.
+Each course provider shall have an adequate number of trainers and proper scheduling before conducting a course so that training quality is not compromised. - 3.2 Course providers are required to produce their own training materials.
+If the training materials contain materials taken from elsewhere, e.g. slides replicated from the slides belonging to another entity, course providers must seek the approval of the entity and acknowledge the source of information in their course materials.
+They must not reproduce materials taken wholesale from another other entity as this could amount to copyright infringement.
+It is also the responsibility of course providers to ensure accuracy of training materials and maintain quality of the course.